wsedits01/Optiplex-3060-EFI/README.md

 - **OpenCore Team** – For their amazing bootloader.
 - **Hackintosh Community** – For continuous support and development.
-- **Hackintosh Brasil Telegram Group** For the attention and support in the creation of EFI
+- **LucasFBS** For the attention and support in the creation of EFI

 🔹 *This build is a work in progress.*